-Pictured: furniture from the IT collection from BBQ
+Pictured: Furniture from the IT collection from B&Q

 When you have an open floor plan to build upon, as is the case in the home pictured above, breakfast islands become your best friends.
 Note the typically Swedish design of the home and living room space in the photo.
 It’s all white, with chrome-covered steel for the appliances and several color accents here and there.
 In the middle of it all stands a sleek breakfast island, both functional and elegant.
 It has a recessed sink in the middle.
 What’s missing?
 Nothing but a glass of O.J. and some pancakes, if you ask us.

 8. Shine a Light

 Light is perhaps the most important ingredient when you have to make do with a small space.
 Of course, natural lighting is always the preferred alternative.
 Still, no matter how amply bathed in sunrays your kitchen is, you’re always going to end up with shaded nooks and crannies.
 One clever contemporary solution to such a conundrum is to fit these spaces with spotlights.